If you’re considering buying property in Costa Rica, then you’ve come to the right place.

 First Things First: That Question (aka “What type of property should I buy?”)

-One of the first things we usually hear at Blue Water Group is the question, “What type of property should I buy?”
+One of the first things we usually hear at Blue Water Properties of Costa Rica is the question, “What type of property should I buy?”

 If I’m being honest – and, as you may know, I’m always honest – that’s a really tough question.
 But, maybe not for the reasons you think.
 The thing is, there is no one answer – and there is no right or wrong answer, either.